vinaya-ravi/LiverTumor-Segmentation/README.md

 ## Future Enhancements

 - Extension to 3D volumetric and multi-modal segmentation.
-- Exploration of attention mechanisms and lightweight models for real-time clinical deployment.
+- Exploration of attention mechanisms and lightweight models for clinical deployment.